Is Zucchini Low FODMAP? Safe Servings, Recipes & Tips

 Why Does Zucchini Contain FODMAPs?

-- GOS (galacto-oligosaccharides) - A type of oligosaccharide that’s poorly absorbed in the small intestine
+- GOS (galacto-oligosaccharides) - A type of oligosaccharide that’s poorly absorbed in the small intestine.
+GOS is also found in legumes like chickpeas and lentils, though in much higher concentrations.

-- Fructans - Another oligosaccharide found in many vegetables
+- Fructans - Another oligosaccharide found in many vegetables, including onion, garlic, and broccoli.

 At the standard serving (¾ medium or 75g), both GOS and fructans reach moderate levels (indicated by a “2” rating in the Monash app).
 This means sensitive individuals may experience symptoms if they exceed the low FODMAP threshold.